solo-io/supergloo/docs/content/getting_started/enterprise.md

 Istio on two of your clusters.

 These installation profiles are provided for their simplicity, but Gloo Mesh can discover and manage Istio deployments regardless of their installation options.
-However, to facilitate multi-cluster traffic later on in this guide, you should ensure that each Istio deployment has an externally accessible ingress gateway.
+However, to facilitate multicluster traffic later on in this guide, you should ensure that each Istio deployment has an externally accessible ingress gateway.

 To install Istio on cluster 1, run: